josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🏛️_diplomatic_inviolability_and_influence_drift.md

-# 🏛️ Diplomatic inviolability and influence drift
+# 🏛️ Diplomatic Inviolability & Influence Drift
-**First created:** 2025-12-20 | **Last updated:** 2025-12-20
+**First created:** 2025-12-20 | **Last updated:** 2025-12-21
 *How protected diplomatic space enables influence without trace, and why weak process turns relationship management into policy capture.*

 ---

-## 🧭 What this node is
+## 🧭 What This Node Is
 This node explains how **diplomatic inviolability**, informal engagement, and elite relationship management can:

 - bypass ordinary transparency,